francisl/baer-toolkit/README.md

 ### Installation

-Its currently not possible to install it through npm (comming)
+Its currently not possible to install it through npm (coming)

 ```
 git clone git@github.com:francisl/baer-toolkit.git